birla/chakra-landing/content/pages/about.md

           intestine.
       - title: Bottom Line?
         description: >
-          That simply means, more and easily available Nutirents resulting in improved Immunity and better Health.
+          Our product, very subtly and simply means – more and easily available Nutrients resulting in improved Immunity and better Health.

-          Specially helpful for Weight control, Pesticide intolerance, Gluten intolerance, Diabetes, Indigestion, Cholesterol conditions and
+          It will be especially helpful for Weight Control, Pesticide Intolerance, Gluten Intolerance, Diabetes, Indigestion, Cholesterol
-          improving overall health.
+          Conditions and improving overall Health.

-          \*In many ways, this make them better than Organic.
   - type: promotion_section
     section_id: promotion_section
     title: Coming Soon for Online Deliveries.